These are poems I wrote in a different phase of my life—when my understanding of people, pain, and the world was still forming.

 One day your family will disown you,

-The moment you stop adding to the tangible
+Just stop adding to the tangibles

-One day your love will turn against you,
+One day your love will hate you,

 And say that you have changed